What This Plan Delivers

 Week 1 Diagnose and build foundations Find your gaps.
 Cover the 5 highest-weight topics.

-Week 2 Math mastery Own all 10 calculation types cold.
+Week 2 Math mastery Own the core calculation patterns cold.

 Week 3 Florida-specific deep dive Cover the content generic prep tools miss.